Pirkko Ruohonen-Lerner

 Pirkko Anneli Ruohonen-Lerner (born 6 February 1957) is a Finnish politician and Member of the European Parliament (MEP) from Finland.
 She is a member of the Finns Party, part of the European Conservatives and Reformists.

 She was elected to Finnish Parliament in 2007 and served as a member of parliament until 2015.
 She was the chair of the party's parliamentary group from 2011 to 2014.
 In April 2015, Ruohonen-Lerner succeeded Sampo Terho in the European Parliament when Terho was elected to the Parliament of Finland.

 In her political career, she has served as a member of the council of the municipality of Myrskylä from 1985 to 1988 (then with the National Coalition Party), and as a member of the council of the city of Porvoo since 1996.

+She returned to the European Parliament on 11 April 2023 following the resignation of Laura Huhtasaari.